Trousez/4-BIT-ALU/docs/Logic_Gates.md

 | **Output State When Input is Actively Driven** | **Low ($0\text{ V}$):** When input is actively pulled to Ground ($0\text{ V}$). | **High ($5\text{ V}$):** When input is actively driven with $+5\text{ V}$. |
 | **Output State When Input is Disconnected / Not Grounded** | **Deterministic High ($5\text{ V}$):** When left floating or pulled high, output defaults cleanly to $5\text{ V}$. | **Undefined / Low ($0\text{ V}$):** With no input drive, base floats; output remains low (fluctuates if noise couples to the base). |
 | **Primary Architectural Role** | **Input Buffer:** Interfacing to open-collector shared bus lines. | **Output / Display Buffer:** Isolating an internal latch node to drive an indicator LED or send signal to subsequent modules. |

+Because the ALU uses an active-low, open-collector shared bus with passive pull-up resistors holding the lines at $+5\text{ V}$ when idle (This Bus architecture will be discussed in a later section), the 3-transistor input buffer interfaces seamlessly by presenting zero electrical load during quiescent high states and switching reliably only when an open-collector driver sinks current by pulling the line to Ground ($0\text{ V}$).Regarding the input node itself, it connects directly to the emitter of an NPN transistor rather than a base, meaning external drivers do not need to supply positive voltage or driving current—they simply provide a path to Ground to pull down the emitter and assert the stage.

 ---